500 Level Courses

 AN 534 Advanced Topics in Human Behavioral Evolution

-Prereq: consent of instructor.
-Topics in the behavioral evolution of Homo sapiens include social and sexual behavior, tool traditions, diet and hunting, language and intelligence, and locomotion.
-Will consider (inferred) behavioral transitions that characterized the origin of our genus and our species.
-4 cr.
+Prereq: Consent of instructor.
+Topics in the behavioral evolution of Homo sapiens ncluding social and sexual behavior, tool traditions, diet and hunting, language and intelligence, and locomotion.
+This course considers (inferred) behavioral transitions that characterized the origin of our genus and our species.
+NS 4 cr.

 AN 538 Human Ecology of Modern Africa (Area)

-Four themes of twentieth-century change are explored: demographic growth, the redistribution of population through migration and urbanization, the intensification of resource use, and disasters and recoveries.
-Classic theories of the processes are related to African data.
-4 cr.
+This course explores four themes of twentieth-century change in Africa: demographic growth, the redistribution of population through migration and urbanization, the intensification of resource use, and disasters and recoveries.
+Classic theories of these processes are related to African data.
+SS 4 cr.

 AN 540 Anthropology and Aesthetics

-Prereq: consent of instructor.
-Introduction to the anthropological study of art and aesthetics.
-Examples from Africa, Native America, Oceania, and Australia.
-The deeper aim is to examine the degree to which aesthetics reflect, express, and inform the cultures in which they are found.
-4 cr
+Prereq: Consent of instructor.
+An introduction to the anthropological study of art and aesthetics.
+Examples are taken from Africa, Native America, Oceania, and Australia.
+The deeper aim of the course is to examine the degree to which aesthetics reflect, express, and inform the cultures in which they are found.
+SS 4 cr.

 This seminar looks at the phenomenon of modernity from a multidisciplinary point of view.
-Discussed are the cultural foundations of modernity, specifically and primarily nationalism bu also Romanticism, science, and major political ideologies.
-Also analyzed are modernization and development as studied by the social sciences, modernism, and postmodernism in literary and cultural studies; and the nature of man and society in the perspectives of modern philosophy.
-Also offered as CAS SO541.
-4 cr.
+Course readings and discussion focus on the cultural foundations of modernity, specifically and primarily nationalism but also Romanticism, science, and major political ideologies.
+Also analyzed are modernization and development as studied by social scientists; modernism and postmodernism in literary and cultural studies; and the nature of man and society in the perspectives of modern philosophy.
+SS 4 cr.

 AN 547 Topics: Muslim Societies and Islamic Civilizations (Area)

-Prereq: junior standing or consent of instructor.
-Selected current issues and debates in current anthropology focusing on contemporary Muslim societies and Islamic civilizations.
+Current issues and debates in anthropology focusing on contemporary Muslim societies and Islamic civilizations.

-Fall 2007 Topic: Afghanistan: Problems and Prospects.
-Ethnographic and historical account of Afghanistan’s traditional social organization, ecology and economy, political organization, and relationship among ethnic groups as a basis for examining the consequences of domestic political turmoil and foreign interventions over the last twenty years.
-The current situation in Afghanistan and the country’s prospects for the future will also be addressed.
-4 cr.
+This course considers ethnographic and historical accounts of Afghanistan’s traditional social organization, ecology and economy, political organization, and relationship among ethnic groups as a basis for examining the consequences of domestic political turmoil and foreign interventions over the last twenty years.
+The current situation in Afghanistan and the country’s prospects for the future are also addressed.

-Fall 2004 Topic: Media, Market, and Material Culture in Muslim Society.
-This course examines the role of media, market, and material culture in shaping the intersection of Islam and society.
-We will consider Islam as commodity and fashion, as fiction and film, as popular discourse, as global as well as local narratives, and the effects of these on the lives of Muslims in a variety of settings, and on the image of Muslims or Islamic civilization elsewhere.
-4 cr.
+This course examines the role of media, the market, and material culture in shaping the intersection of Islam and society.
+It considers Islam as commodity and fashion, as fiction and film, as popular discourse, and as global as well as local narrative.
+Readings, discussion, and films focus on the effects of these on the lives of Muslims in a variety of settings.
+SS 4 cr.

 AN 548 Muslim Societies: An Interdisciplinary History (Area)

-The course introduces students interested in Muslim Studies to the main themes, states, empires, faiths, and ideologies of the Muslim world, while taking advantage of the wealth of resources Boston University has to offer across its many departments.
-The areas included within the course range from North and West Africa, through the Middle East, to Turkey, Iran, and then to Central and South and Southeast Asia.
-These areas represent vastly different communities, cultures, and histories and no course can fully elucidate them all.
-Instead, this course examines themes that influence the multiple regions, while providing select states, empires, and ideologies as case studies for further development.
-The course will provide a combination of lectures and discussion sessions.
-Guest speakers and discussants will attend the class most weeks to enable the students to meet many of the professors teaching about this region at Boston University.
-It is open to both upper-level undergraduates and graduate students.
-4 cr.
+An introduction to the main themes, states, empires, faiths, and ideologies of the Muslim world that takes advantage of the wealth of resources Boston University has to offer across its many departments.
+The world areas considered range from North and West Africa through the Middle East, to Turkey, Iran, and then to Central and South and Southeast Asia.
+These areas represent vastly different communities, cultures, and histories, and no course can fully elucidate them all.
+Instead, the course examines themes that influence the multiple regions, while providing select states, empires, and ideologies as case studies for further development.
+The course provides a combination of lectures and discussion sessions and includes guest lectures from BU faculty who specialize in the study of the Muslim world.
+SS 4 cr

 AN 550 Human Skeleton

-Prereq: AN 331 or BI 106 or consent of instructor.
-Function, development, variation, and pathologies of the human musculoskeletal system, emphasizing issues of human evolution.
+Prereq: AN 102, BI 106, or consent of instructor.
+Anatomy, function, development, variation, and pathologies of the human musculoskeletal system, emphasizing issues of human evolution.
 Basic processes of bone biology; how the skeleton is affected by use, age, sex, diet, and disease.
-Meetings are predominantly lab oriented.
-4 cr.
+Meetings are predominantly lab- oriented.
+NS 4 cr.

 AN 551 Anthropology and Human Heredity